Maintaining proper posture is crucial for overall musculoskeletal health and avoiding long-term consequences associated with poor posture.

 Bad posture can be prevented with a few lifestyle changes or natural approaches, such as:

-- Maintain proper ergonomics.
+- Maintain proper ergonomics. proper ergonomics.
 Adjust your workstation to ensure that your chair, desk, and computer screen are at appropriate heights.
 Use a supportive chair with good lumbar support.

 - Practice mindful sitting.
 Sit with your back against the chair, shoulders relaxed, and feet flat on the floor.
 Avoid crossing your legs or slouching.